CSCAR/workshop-stata-intro/stata_markdown/03-data-management.md

 In an Excel file, to get around this, you might add additional content to the sheet outside of the raw data - a note here, a subtitle there, etc. However, Stata does not allow such arbitrary storage.
-In contrast, Stata allows you to directly **label** parts of the data with context information which will be displayed in the appropriate Results, to make Stata output much easier to read.
+In contrast, Stata allows you to directly **label** parts of the data with context information which will be displayed in the appropriate Results, to make Stata output much easier to read as well as removing the need for an external data dictionary.
 All three different versions use the `label` command.

 ^#^^#^^#^ `label data`